Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 Various parameters appear here:

-- `BaseSize`: As the input size has to be divided by 5 or 7, depending on whether it is an up-conversion or a down-conversion, this ``BaseSize`` is necessary to handle only integer results.
+- `BaseSize`: As the input size must divide by 5 or 7, depending on whether it is an up-conversion or a down-conversion, this ``BaseSize`` is necessary to handle only integer results.
-- `VECTOR_LENGTH`: Kernels are optimized to use only vectors that are 256 bits in size.
+- `VECTOR_LENGTH`: Kernels optimize to use only vectors that are 256 bits in size.
 - `InputSize`: Size of the input frame.
 - `NIterations`: Number of iterations of the entire system.

 ![No image!](images/Multirate-FrameLength.drawio.png)

-## I/O-buffer Interface
+## I/O-Buffer Interface

-### UpConv then DownConv
+### UpConv Then DownConv

 This simple design has an up-converter 7/5 followed by a down-converter 5/7.